 Land cannot be depreciated.

-1265 S Tremaine Ave is a duplex that is listed for sale for $990,000.
-How much of the value is land vs structure?
+1265 S Tremaine Ave is a duplex that was listed for sale for $990,000.
+How much of the value is land vs structure according the assessor?

 Depreciation Method – MACRS – GDS